Love is patient and kind; love does not envy or boast; it is not arrogant or rude.

 remain unconditional in our acceptance.

-Quite possibly, then the position on the spectrum of conditionality depends on the
+Quite possibly, the position on the spectrum of conditionality depends on the stake

-In other words, if person Q loves person P unconditionally, then P is essential to
+In other words, if P is essential to Q’s existence, then person Q has reason to love

-Q’s existence, and the stake that Q has in P is 100%.
-The stake means the proportion
+person P unconditionally, and the stake that Q has in P is 100%.
+The stake means

 If the stake that Q has in P is less than 100%, then there may come a point where